 - Religious Education: Our workshops and programs for all ages shape attitudes and build practices that are sustainable and spiritually-grounded.

-If you would like to get involved in these efforts, I invite you to contact our Senior Minister, Rev. Schuyler Vogel, at email@example.com, or our Environmental Justice Team, led by Jillian Ashley and Liz Wolfe, at firstname.lastname@example.org.
+If you would like to get involved in these efforts, I invite you to contact our Senior Minister, Rev. Schuyler Vogel, at email@example.com, or our Environmental Justice Team, led by Liz Wolfe and Barbara Woods, at firstname.lastname@example.org.
 We look forward to being in touch!